Tuesday, March 25, 2025

 The Ascot Chase is a Grade 1 Steeplechase that is run usually each February.
 It attracts high-class chasers over an extended two-and-a-half-mile trip.
 It often serves as a trial for the Ryanair Chase around six weeks down the line.
 However, in recent years only one horse (Cue Card, 2013) has been good enough to win this and then score again at the Cheltenham Festival.

 The race is run at Ascot and there are seventeen fences to be jumped.
 The race carries a valuable first prize of almost £100,000.
-The most recent renewal saw Pic D’Orhy cause a minor upset when beating L’Homme Presse and Ahoy Senor on rain-softened ground.
-The nine-year-old trained by Paul Nicholls made all in the race and turned his opponents away one by one.
-He went on to record a facile five-length win.
+The most recent renewal saw Pic D’Orhy back up his victory from twelve months earlier in winning by ten lengths from Corbetts Cross for trainer Paul Nicholls and jockey Harry Cobden.

 Ascot Chase Betting Trends and Statistics

-• The leading trainer in the Ascot Chase in recent years is Paul Nicholls who has won the race four times.
+• The leading trainer in the Ascot Chase in recent years is Paul Nicholls who has won the race five times.

 • Other trainers who have recorded multiple wins in the Ascot Chase are Nicky Henderson (3), Alan King (2) and Nicky Richards (2).
 David Pipe has never won this race despite trying on five separate occasions.

-• The leading jockey in the Ascot Chase in recent years is Harry Cobden who has won the race two times with those two winners coming from Cyrname (2019) and Pic D’Orhy (2024).
+• The leading jockey in the Ascot Chase in recent years is Harry Cobden who has won the race three times with those three winners coming from Cyrname (2019) and Pic D’Orhy (2024 & 2025).

 • Nico De Boinville and Mark Walsh have perfect records in the race though winning with their only previous rides in it.